JetBrains/resharper-devguide/Intro/DeclarativeExtensions.md

 # Declarative Extensions

-The ReSharper Platform supports two types of extensions - plugins, and declarative extensions.
+The ReSharper Platform supports two types of extensions - [compiled extensions (aka plugins)](CompiledExtensions.md), and declarative extensions.
 Plugins are code based, .dll assemblies that are loaded into the process and have full access to the API.

 Declarative extensions are either settings files or External Annotation files.
 They do not contain code, but can be very versatile.